next-multilingual/next-multilingual/README.md

 ### Localized API Routes

 One of Next.js' core feature is its [builtin API support](https://nextjs.org/docs/api-routes/introduction).
 It's not uncommon for APIs to return content in different languages. `next-multilingual` has an equivalent API just for this use case: `getMessages`.
-Unlike the hook `useMessages`, `getMessages` can be used in API Routes.
+Unlike the `useMessages` hook, `getMessages` can be used in API Routes.
 Here is an "Hello API" example on how to use it:

 ```ts
 import type { NextApiRequest, NextApiResponse } from 'next';